ineffectivecoder/LDAPtickler/README.md

     disableconstraineddelegation <accountname>             Disables constrained
                                                            delegation for an
                                                            account
+    disableloginscript <username>                          Disables a login
+                                                           script by removing it
+                                                           from the account
     disablemachine <machinename>                           Disables a machine
                                                            account
     disablerbcd <accountname>                              Disables RBCD for an